-Sometimes it takes a lot of time to adjust the machine setting, especially on “whimsical” fabrics: fleecy, stretching, very thin and slippery.
+Sometimes it takes a lot of time to adjust the machine setting, especially on “whimsical” fabrics: fleecy, stretching, very thin, and slippery.
 Be patient and don’t leave the settings as is.
 Any sewing machine is able to make the stitches perfect.
 You just need to adjust it properly.
-And here is anothe rpiece of adcive that I will repeat frequently: ALWAYS test the seam on scrap fabric before using it in the project.
+And here is another piece of advice that I will repeat frequently: ALWAYS test the seam on scrap fabric before using it in the project.

-Straight stitch can have variable length.
+Straight stitch can have variable lengths.
 It can be altered by moving the stitch length adjusting knob.
-For thin fabric and thread it is smaller, for thicker fabric and thread it is bigger.
-Standard length is usually between 2 and 3 mm.
+For thin fabric and thread, it is smaller, for thicker fabric and thread it is bigger.
+The standard length is usually between 2 and 3 mm.
 For thin fabric it should be around 2 mm, for thick fabric – at least 3 mm.
 Now, after we used cotton fabric, let’s try to sew fine silk and thick wool.

-First sew them without any changes.
-Do you see any difference in quality of stitches?
+First, sew them without any changes.
+Do you see any difference in the quality of stitches?
 Any broken threads or needles?
 Skipped stitches?
 Seam puckering?
 If you see some problems ( you will see them for sure) change the needle.
-For fine silk it should be thinner, 80/12 or 70/10 and for thick coat wool it may be bigger, 100/16.
-Also adjust the thread tension and sew again till you are satisfied.
+For fine silk, it should be thinner, 80/12 or 70/10 and for thick coat wool, it may be bigger 100/16.
+Also, adjust the thread tension and sew again till you are satisfied.

 9. Additional tips for sewing straight stitch

-- Usually before sewing with the machine you need to baste pattern pieces by hand with running stitches to hold them together while you finish sewing them with permanent stitches.
-You have to stitch with the machine at a distance of 1mm from basting line (less than 1/16 inch, it means very close to it).
+- Usually, before sewing with the machine, you need to baste pattern pieces by hand with running stitches to hold them together while you finish sewing them with permanent stitches.
+You have to stitch with the machine at a distance of 1mm from the basting line (less than 1/16 inch, which means very close to it).
 Try to not step with the machine on the basting thread as it will be difficult to take off temporary hand stitches.
 The videos below show the right and the wrong way to do it: